 Buyers can message the seller to arrange a transaction.
 Dropping off or picking up items helps you avoid interacting with people directly.
+Items purchased with local pickup aren't covered by Purchase Protection.

 Read Facebook's tips for buying and selling responsibly on Marketplace and meeting someone from Marketplace in person.